Romacoding/ostash-blog-old/content/md/posts/2020-05-30-seventh-post.md

 :layout :post
 :tags ["Immutability", "Mutability", "Functional programming"]}

+>     Why are we doing this?
+Because Clojure rocks, and JavaScript reaches. - Rich Hickey

 <div style="text-align: justify">
 **Mutable** data structure can be changed after creation **immutable** cannot.<br/>
 Paradoxically, when you need to mutate a data structure, is a time then you should use an immutable data structure because it allows a structured mutation.
 Immutable data structure creates a controlled mechanism for the mutation to occur. **Immutability** means, that you cannot change a data structure, you can only create a new data structure with changes applied to it.<br/>